-The Audit & Risk Committee is a Board appointed committee comprising of non-executive Directors.
-Its principal responsibility is to oversee the risk management, financial reporting and auditing processes of the Society.
-It also enables the Board to assess internal controls, have an increased focus on corporate risk and to provide a forum for contact with the Society's auditors.
-Both the internal and external auditors are present at periodic meetings and the Chief Executive Officer is invited to attend all meetings, however the Committee can meet without Management representation.
-The committee is chaired by Bill Hanrahan.
+The Audit & Risk Committee was a Board appointed committee comprising of four non-executive Directors.
+Its principal responsibility was to oversee the risk management, financial reporting and auditing processes of the Society.
+It also enabled the Board to assess internal controls, have an increased focus on corporate risk and provide a forum for contact with the Society's auditors.
+Both the internal and external auditors were present at periodic meetings and the Chief Executive Officer was also invited to attend all meetings, however the Committee could have met without Management representation.
+The Committee was chaired by Bill Hanrahan.